chrisclark/blog/content/recommendation-engine-for-trending-products-in-python.md

-Just like a good catcher can frame a on-the-margin baseball pitch for an umpire, showing product recommendations on a website in the right context puts customers in the right mood to buy.
+Just like a good catcher can frame a on-the-margin baseball pitch for an umpire, showing product recommendations on a website in the right context puts customers in the right mood to buy or click.

-"Recommended for you" -- ick.
+"Recommended for you" -- ugh.
 So the website thinks it knows me, eh?
 How about this instead:

 "Households like yours frequently buy"